 If a member needs help while they are away from home they have only to look for the Keep Safe logo in the windows of shops and businesses that have signed up to the Scheme where staff are trained to come to their aid.

 Young people becoming adults

 Turning young people away from crime earns local police project top UK award

 It was set up with the aim of giving young people a purpose and steering them away from crime.
 Today, the Cheltenham based Aston Project is recognised as a leader in its field after winning a national award.

 The Aston Project, which is run by Gloucestershire Police with funding from the Police and Crime Commissioner, was shortlisted by the Howard League for Penal Reform in its annual Community Programmes Awards and came first in the ‘Police led diversion – young people’ category.

-It offers local young people aged 10 to 18 the opportunity to earn time credits by getting involved in a range of clubs and workplaces, and then spend those credits on their own choice of activities and experiences they would not otherwise have the opportunity to do.
+It offers local young people aged 9 to 17 the opportunity to earn time credits by getting involved in a range of activities (including community based, discipline based, character/team building and vocational).
+Once sufficient credits have been earned, the young person, guided by a member of the team, can choose to `spend’ their time credits on a desired award activity, often one that they would not otherwise have the opportunity to do.